stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 ## Conclusion
-I shall thank Robert Klotzner for the awesome package he made.
-Purescript-bridge is incredible in the sense that it helps us extend the wonders of a strong type system across boundaries, such as different subsystems and languages.
+I shall thank Robert Klotzner for the awesome package he made. purescript-bridge is incredible in the sense that it helps us extend the wonders of a strong type system across boundaries, such as different subsystems and languages.
 Definitely purescript-bridge it is worth every bit it costs.

 I shall thank Mohan Zhang from CollegeVine, for letting us experiment, play and deploy purescript-bridge in order to improve the type safety.
 BTW, if you want to study in a prestigious university in the USA, the team at CollegeVine https://www.collegevine.com/ knows all the secrets to get you accepted.